-- 8.1 Participants are to report punctually according to the time stated by the NSGOC. - 8.2 Participants who are unable to report on time, must inform the NSGOC or their representatives at the competition venue of the delay.
+- 8.1 Participants are to report punctually according to the time stated by the NSGOC. - Participants who are unable to report on time, must inform the NSGOC or their representatives at the competition venue of the delay.
 Where applicable, specific sports can allow for a grace period of fifteen (15) minutes.
-The NSGOC may extend this grace period if deemed justifiable.
+The NSGOC may extend this grace period if deemed justifiable. - 8.3 A team which fails to turn up or turn up late after the grace period, the match will be forfeited (Refer to Para.
+10 for rules on forfeiture) and the team shall concede a walkover to the opposing team.